Welcome to our "adopted" country--wonderful Australia!

 He is married to Lucy, and has two adult children, Alex and Daisy, and two grandchildren, Jack and Isla."

 Australia is a country and continent that is home to over 24+ million people that are spread out among 7 states.
-Melbourne and Sydney, respectively, are the top two highest populated cities with each having over 4 million people--Brisbane is 3rd with over 2 million people, Adelaide is ranked 5th with over 1 million people, and the Mildura-Wentworth area is ranked 28th with having almost 50,000 people.
-Throughout our 32 days, Team Outreach Australia will drive thousands of kilometers ministering to the aforementioned cities located in four of the seven states: Victoria, New South Wales, Queensland, and South Australia.
+Sydney and Melbourne, respectively, are the top two highest populated cities with each having over 4 million people--Brisbane is 3rd with over 2 million people, Adelaide is ranked 5th with over 1 million people, and the Mildura-Wentworth area is ranked 28th with having almost 50,000 people.
+Throughout our 32 days, Team Outreach Australia will drive several thousand kilometers ministering to the aforementioned cities located in four of the seven states: Victoria, New South Wales, South Australia, and Queensland.

 Because Australia has English roots, driving is on the left side of the road; so in essence, American drivers must remember that basically everything is backwards/opposite.
 Also, one must remember that miles per hour is now kilometers per hour and the typical speed limit on the National Highways/Motorways is 110 kilometers per hour (almost 70 mph).
 Because Australia is such a large area, our ministries are spread out and required much driving.
 For example, the distance between Melbourne and Brisbane is about 1,700 kilometers (16 hours), Brisbane to Sydney is about 900 kilometers (10 hours), Sydney to Mildura is also about 1,000 kilometers (10 hours), Mildura to Adelaide is about 400 kilometers (4 hours), and Mildura to Melbourne is about 550 kilometers (about 6 hours).
 Generally once night falls, unless one is crazy, due to roaming wildlife (kangaroos, emus, black cows) one stays off of the roads especially outside of the towns/cities.
 Because of the wildlife and particularly the kangaroos, many folks equip their vehicles with "roo" bars and/or an extra set of headlights to help scour the night roads.

-Upon arriving to Australia on July 1, they are in their winter season where nights become chilly and can dip to freezing temperatures.
-Thankfully, the days warm up to around 15-20 degrees celsius (in the 60's).
+Upon arriving to Australia on June 30, they are in their winter season where nights become chilly and can dip to freezing temperatures.
+Thankfully, the days warm up to around 10-15 degrees celsius (in the 50's and 60's).
 During the evening, particularly out of the towns on a clear evening, one can clearly see the Milky Way galaxy and myriads of stars--particularly the Southern Cross constellation.
 One can only think of what David said in Psalm 19:1 when he said, "The heavens declare the glory of God; and the firmament sheweth his handywork."

 Australian National Past-Time—Aussie Rules Football (Footy)